 (Source: http://en.wikipedia.org/wiki/File:WritingSystemsoftheWorld4.png)

-Arabic writing system is also referred to as Abjad system, in which consonantal sounds are represented as base characters and vowels are normally represented by optional combining marks on these base characters (except for long vowels, which are also represented by base characters).).
+Arabic writing system is also referred to as Abjad system, in which consonantal sounds are represented as base characters and vowels are normally represented by optional combining marks on these base characters.
 The writing system is cursive and each letter may have multiple shapes, generally categorized as initial, medial, final and isolated forms, based on where it occurs within the connected portion of a (sub)word, called a ligature, or whether it occurs by itself (not joined with any other letter).
-Though logically a letter may have these four shapes, in reality the shape of a letter may also vary with other letters it joins with (not just its position within a ligature) and may take up many different shapes.

-).

 An additional complexity in the Arabic script is the bi-directionality of the script.
 The script is generally written from right to left, however, the digits are written from left to right.
 Though this does not change the key-press order of input into computing devices, it may have significant impact on how the input is displayed.
 Further complexity is introduced if the (right to left) Arabic script is mixed with other (left to right) scripts, like Latin.